Saghen/frizbee/README.md

 Benchmarks were run on a Ryzen 9950X3D.
 Results with different needles, partial match percentage, match percentage, median length, and number of samples are in the works.
 You may test these cases yourself via the included benchmarks.

-### Short Haystack
+### Single Threaded

-When the haystack's items are < 24 characters, frizbee uses a bitmask for prefiltering, which is significantly faster than `memchr` prefiltering method.
+When the haystack's items are < 24 characters, frizbee uses a bitmask for prefiltering, which is significantly faster than the `memchr` prefiltering method.

 ```rust
 needle: "deadbe"